freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/asset-library-guidelines.md

 ### Poly Count

-In [polygonal modeling](https://en.wikipedia.org/wiki/Polygonal_modeling) (which is what we're doing here), the poly count is the number of polygons used in a model, and given that in game engines, quads and n-gons are converted to triangles, it's the number of triangles.
-The more triangles a model has, the more detailed it is, but the slower it is to render.
+In [polygonal modeling](https://en.wikipedia.org/wiki/Polygonal_modeling), the poly count refers to the number of polygons used in a model.
+In game engines, quads and n-gons are converted to triangles, so we measure by the number of triangles.
+Higher triangle counts allow for more detail but increase rendering time.

+Follow these poly count guidelines:

-- Spinners, drop targets, and other small objects can usually remain under 500 triangles.
+- Small objects (e.g., spinners, drop targets) can typically stay under 500 triangles.
-- Aim for low-to-mid poly models for standard playfield assets such as flippers and bumpers (e.g., 500–2,000 triangles).
+- Standard playfield objects (e.g., flippers, bumpers) can range from about 500 to 2,000 triangles.
-- Hero pieces (large ramps, toys) can go higher but be mindful not to exceed necessary detail.
+- Hero pieces (large ramps, toys): higher counts are acceptable, but remain mindful of necessary detail.

 {pics of a model with multiple poly counts}

 ### Scale and Orientation

 Unity uses a [left-handed](https://en.wikipedia.org/wiki/Right-hand_rule) coordinate system, where X points to the right, Y up, and Z forward.
-This is also how your model should be oriented.
+Your models should be oriented accordingly.

-For the scale, use meters.
-It's important to model in real world units, so that the relations between assets are correct, as otherwise it's very difficult to correctly scale anything.
-Also make sure that scaling is applied to the model, i.e. the actual geometry is at the correct scale and doesn't need to be rescaled by the game engine.
+For scale, use meters as your unit of measurement.
+It's crucial to model in real-world units to ensure correct proportions between assets, as improper scaling makes it difficult to accurately size components.
+Ensure that scaling is applied directly to the model's geometry, eliminating the need for rescaling within the game engine.

 ### Pivot Point

-The pivot point, also known as *object origin* or *local origin*, defines where your model actually appears for a given position in 3D space.
+The pivot point, also known as *object origin* or *local origin*, defines where your model appears for a given position in 3D space.

 - Static objects should always have their vertical axis (the Y axis in Unity, or Z axis in VPX) of the pivot point at playfield height, so setting it to 0 will position the object on the playfield.
-- Objects that rotate obviously need their pivot point on the rotation axis.
-However, if such an object is parented to another (static) object, the parent should also have its vertical origin at playfield height.
+- Objects that rotate need their pivot point on the rotation axis.
+If such an object is parented to another (static) object, the parent should also have its vertical origin at playfield height.
-- On the horizontal plane, the pivot point should be in the center if no other more obvious position is given by the object's topology.
+- On the horizontal plane, the pivot point should be in the center unless the object's topology suggests another more logical position.

 {shots with different correct and wrong origins}